You don’t blog? (5/5: the finale!)

 I have seen this happen to other people and the sight is not very lovely.

-Read up about what constitutes defamation, political and criminal incitement, criminal intimidation and sedition because they have particular importance to blogging.
+- DO:— Read up about what constitutes defamation, political and criminal incitement, criminal intimidation and sedition because they have particular importance to blogging.
 If possible, show your draft post to a lawyer.

 Many bloggers don’t realise just how much of their writings could be construed as defamatory, inciting, intimidatory, threatening or seditious (or even all of them together).

-Know one or two lawyers who specialise in defamation, copyright and online contractual dispute cases.
-Introduce yourself to them by letter and ask to have their business cards “should I ever have need of your services.”
-Don’t ask for their fee schedules because it’s impossible in absence of a case before them.
+- DO:— Get to know one or two lawyers who specialise in defamation, copyright and online contractual disputes.
+Write a letter to introduce yourself to them and ask to have their business cards “should I ever have need of your services.”

-Retain a lawyer and negotiate for a nominal (low) fee from him for ‘lawyering’ your posts.
+- DO:— Retain a lawyer and negotiate for a nominal (low) fee from him for ‘lawyering’ your posts.
 This is especially useful for blogs that cover news, politics or industry developments.

-Retaining a lawyer for your blog sounds like overkill, but not when your blog covers potentially suable stuff like politics or industry ‘insider’ gossip.
-Legal services don’t come cheap, so retaining a lawyer is a major long-term financial undertaking.
+Retaining a lawyer for a blog sounds like overkill, but not when your blog covers potentially suable stuff like politics or industry ‘insider’ gossip.

 - Write to the law school explaining you wish to have someone with knowledge of the law to lawyer your blog articles before publication.